Brunswick (BC)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-In Q3, Brunswick reported adjusted EPS of $0.97, down from $1.17 in the same quarter last year.
-Despite falling year on year, this print easily cleared analysts’ estimates.
-Over the next 12 months, Wall Street expects Brunswick’s full-year EPS of $2.93 to grow 42.4%.
+In Q4, Brunswick reported adjusted EPS of $0.58, up from $0.24 in the same quarter last year.
+This print beat analysts’ estimates by 2%.
+Over the next 12 months, Wall Street expects Brunswick’s full-year EPS of $3.27 to grow 29.7%.

 8. Cash Is King

-Brunswick has shown weak cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 8%, subpar for a consumer discretionary business.
+Brunswick has shown poor cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
+Its free cash flow margin averaged 6.3%, lousy for a consumer discretionary business.

-Over the next year, analysts predict Brunswick’s cash conversion will fall.
-Their consensus estimates imply its free cash flow margin of 12.2% for the last 12 months will decrease to 5.3%.
+Over the next year, analysts’ consensus estimates show they’re expecting Brunswick’s free cash flow margin of 7.5% for the last 12 months to remain the same.

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
 Unfortunately, Brunswick’s ROIC has decreased significantly over the last few years.
-We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.
+Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 We were impressed by how significantly Brunswick blew past analysts’ revenue expectations this quarter.
-We were also glad its EPS outperformed Wall Street’s estimates.
-Overall, we think this was a decent quarter with some key metrics above expectations.
-The stock remained flat at $65.05 immediately following the results.
+We were also glad its full-year revenue guidance exceeded Wall Street’s estimates.
+On the other hand, its EPS guidance for next quarter missed and its full-year EPS guidance fell short of Wall Street’s estimates.
+Overall, this print was mixed.
+The stock remained flat at $84.17 immediately after reporting.

-We see the value of companies helping consumers, but in the case of Brunswick, we’re out.
-First off, its revenue growth was weak over the last five years, and analysts don’t see anything changing over the next 12 months.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its Forecasted free cash flow margin suggests the company will ramp up its investments next year.
-On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.
+Brunswick doesn’t pass our quality test.
+For starters, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+On top of that, Brunswick’s Forecasted free cash flow margin for next year suggests the company will fail to improve its cash conversion, and its declining EPS over the last five years makes it a less attractive asset to the public markets.

-Brunswick’s P/E ratio based on the next 12 months is 17.6x.
-This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
-There are better stocks to buy right now.
+Brunswick’s P/E ratio based on the next 12 months is 19.9x.
+This valuation tells us a lot of optimism is priced in - we think there are better stocks to buy right now.

-Wall Street analysts have a consensus one-year price target of $74.53 on the company (compared to the current share price of $69.73).
+Wall Street analysts have a consensus one-year price target of $82.24 on the company (compared to the current share price of $84.17), implying they don’t see much short-term potential in Brunswick.